 Vertex normals are always calculated from the geometry of the current shape; existing vertex normals are discarded.
 If faces are disconnected, duplicate vertices must be merged in order to compute vertex normals using adjacent face normals.

 The extrude operation extrudes the shape.
 Each face polygon of all meshes in the geometry asset is taken and extruded along the face normal or a given direction as specified by the extrusion type.
 The scope orientation is set in the following way:

-- x-axis direction is kept as much as possible (old x-axis is projected to plane orthogonal to extrusion direction).
+- x-axis direction is kept as much as possible (old x-axis is projected to the plane orthogonal to extrusion direction).